 Fate dueled with Ultra-Grodd; her power dwarfed his, but as always he was clever.
 “Take off that helmet.
 You risk yourself every second you wear the cursed thing!” he said in a persuasive tone.
 Inza felt her hands rise to obey the subtle placement of a mental command.

 “Ahhh, make the big ape a plastic toy!” said Johnny.
 The bolt did so, and Fate was free again.
 She gestured, and golden bolts shaped like Egyptian glyphs surrounded Abra Kadabra and fenced him inside.
 She snatched his wand away and crushed it beneath her spiked heels.

 Meanwhile, the Sandman spun madly at the Piper’s control.
 He moved close to Degaton and tripped him with a spinning leg.
-The Atom emerged from the hourglass in an eruption of sand.
-He belted the Piper, and the music ceased.
+The Atom emerged from the hourglass in an eruption of sand as he grew from the size of a grain of sand to his battling size of five inches tall.
+As he belted the Piper, the music ceased.

 “Thanks, pal!” said the Sandman.

 “No problem,” said the Atom.
 “You need dance lessons.”